Acaippa/Pug-and-Mysql/README.md

          a(href="/deleteuser") Delete user
          p #{error}
 ```
-Back again at server.js, we see the code where the client can add a new user in the database.
+Back again at server.js, we see the code where the client can add a new user to the database.
 We begin by the usual `app.get` and `con.query`.
-But this time we dont use the results from `con.query` rather we look at the fields returned by the connection.
+But this time we don't use the results from `con.query` rather we look at the fields returned by the connection.
 We then loop through all the fields in the "brukere" table and find the ones without an underscore at the end of it.
 We then add this to the fieldlist and pass the fieldlist to the adduser.pug file when rendering.

 (server.js)